ecs-org/ecs-docs/admin-manual/deployment.md

     + vagrant will setup the base machine for you

+For a virtual machine deployment it is best to stick to the default xenial cloud images layout (flat, first Partition as Root taking all space), unless there is good reason to deviate.

 Start the new virtual machine and login via ssh.

 ### On Hardware or other custom Configurations